 Microsoft 365 calendar scheduling is also possible via a Workflow Powershell script.
 This will require the Calendars.ReadWrite permission.
 Contact PRD Support for further information.

 - Click View API Permissions (if you’re still on the initial screen, or API Permissions from the left-side menu)

 - Click Add a permission

-- Click on Application permissions at the top and scroll down to the Mail section and expand it
+- Scroll down to the Mail section and expand it

 - Click Grant admin consent for [Your Organization] link and click Yes to the confirmation prompt

 Step 3 - Create a Client Secret